-where $w$ and $m$ are the $x$- and $y$-direction next-nearest-neighbour intercell hopping rates [see Fig. \ref{fig:1}(a)].
-Either term in Eq. \eqref{per} breaks the time-reversal symmetry $\mathcal{T}$ and mirror-rotation symmetry $\mathcal{M}_{xy}$, while preserves the chiral symmetry $\mathcal{S}$, and the spatial inversion symmetry $\mathcal{P}$, mirror-rotation symmetries $\mathcal{M}_{x}$ and $\mathcal{M}_{y}$ of $\mathcal{H}_0(\textbf{k})$.
-It is noted that the two terms in Eq. \eqref{per} exhaust all the permitted possibilities in our system satisfying the above symmetry requirement.
-We plot the energy spectrum under the open boundary condition in Fig. \ref{fig:2}(a).
+where $w$ and $m$ are the $x$- and $y$-direction next-nearest-neighbor intercell hopping rates [see Fig. \ref{fig:1}(a)].
+Equation \eqref{per} breaks time-reversal symmetry $\mathcal{T}$ and mirror-rotation symmetry $\mathcal{M}_{xy}$, while preserving chiral symmetry $\mathcal{S}$, spatial inversion symmetry $\mathcal{P}$, and mirror-rotation symmetries $\mathcal{M}_{x}$ and $\mathcal{M}_{y}$ of $\mathcal{H}_0(\textbf{k})$.
+Equation \eqref{per} exhausts all the possibilities in our system satisfying the above symmetry requirement.
+Other forms proportional to $\tau_i\sigma_j$ either cannot satisfy the symmetry requirements or cannot be realized in the lattice in Fig. \ref{fig:1}(a).
+We plot the energy spectrum under an open boundary condition in Fig. \ref{fig:2}(a).
 It is found that each Dirac point in Fig. \ref{fig:1}(b) spreads into a nodal line.
-The nontrivial quadrupole moment $P=0.5$ guarantees that the corner nature of the gapped zero-mode state is preserved.
-This proves the formation of the 2D sliced second-order topological phase.
-It is interesting to find that the regimes within the loops formed by the nodal lines are 2D sliced Chern insulators.
-Such first-order topological phases are characterized by the winding number \cite{PhysRevLett.123.246801,RevModPhys.88.035005} where $ \mathcal{Q}(\textbf{k})=\sum_{l=1,2}[|u_{-l}(\textbf{k})\rangle \langle u_{-l}(\textbf{k})|-|u_{l}(\textbf{k})\rangle \langle u_{l}(\textbf{k})|]$, with $|u_{l}(\textbf{k})\rangle$ satisfying $[\mathcal{H}_{0}(\textbf{k})+\Delta\mathcal{H}(\textbf{k})]|u_{l}(\textbf{k})\rangle = E_{l}(\textbf{k})|u_{l}(\textbf{k})\rangle$.
+The quadrupole moment $P=0.5$ guarantees that the corner nature of the zero-mode state is preserved.
+This proves the formation of a 2D sliced second-order topological phase.
+It is interesting to find that the regimes within the nodal-line loops are first-order surface flat bands.
+Such first-order topology is characterized by the winding number \cite{PhysRevLett.123.246801,RevModPhys.88.035005} where $ \mathcal{Q}(\textbf{k})=\sum_{l=1,2}[|u_{-l}(\textbf{k})\rangle \langle u_{-l}(\textbf{k})|-|u_{l}(\textbf{k})\rangle \langle u_{l}(\textbf{k})|]$, with $|u_{l}(\textbf{k})\rangle$ satisfying $[\mathcal{H}_{0}(\textbf{k})+\Delta\mathcal{H}(\textbf{k})]|u_{l}(\textbf{k})\rangle = E_{l}(\textbf{k})|u_{l}(\textbf{k})\rangle$.
 The chiral symmetry makes $E_{-l}({\bf k})=-E_l({\bf k})$.
 We see from Fig. \ref{fig:2}(b) that the regimes with $W=\pm1$ exactly match with the regimes in the presence of the nodal lines.
-This verifies the first-order nature of the topological insulator phases within the formed nodal-line loops.
-The distribution of the nodal lines in the Brillouin zone in Fig. \ref{fig:2}(c) indicates that they resides in the planes of $k_x=0$ and $\pi$.
-The probability distribution of all the zero-mode states in Fig. \ref{fig:2}(d) exhibits the hinge Fermi arcs in the 2D second-order topological insulator regimes and the drumhead surface states in the first-order topological insulator regime are separated by the nodal lines.
+This verifies the first-order nature of the surface flat band within the formed nodal-line loops.
+The distribution of the nodal lines in the Brillouin zone in Fig. \ref{fig:2}(c) indicates that they reside in the planes of $k_x=0$ and $\pi$.
+The probability distribution of all the zero-mode states in Fig. \ref{fig:2}(d) exhibits hinge Fermi arcs in the 2D second-order topological insulator regimes and the drumhead surface states in the first-order surface flat-band regime are separated by nodal lines.
 This confirms the formation of the SONLS.
-Thus, different from Ref. \cite{PhysRevLett.125.126403,PhysRevLett.127.076401}, we find a way to realize SONLS in a $\mathcal{PT}$-symmetry broken systems.
+Thus, different from Refs. \cite{PhysRevLett.125.126403,PhysRevLett.127.076401}, we find a way to realize SONLS in $\mathcal{PT}$-symmetry broken systems.